roufamatic/HackerRankTemplate/README.md

 after export, you'll be able to create a new project immediately.
 2. Alternately, create your own Console application, then just copy the contents of Program.cs into your file and go from there.

-The program has one made method called *SolvePuzzle* which takes an IReaderWriter.
+The program has one stub method called *SolvePuzzle* which takes an IReaderWriter parameter.
 Use the IReaderWriter methods to interact with the console.

 When running, the boilerplate will detect whether a debugger is attached.
 If not, a ConsoleReaderWriter will be used to manage